 Elevated antennas may interact with the coaxial cable and cause RF feedback into the shack.
-It is recommended that a Feedline Current Choke be installed at the base of the antenna near the feedpoint connection.
+It is recommended that a Feedline Current Choke (DXE-FCC050-H05-A) be installed at the base of the antenna near the feedpoint connection.

 Figure 1 shows the basic ground plane system for elevated verticals.
 Radials may slope downward as much as 45 degrees without any significant effect on operation or performance.
-Radials for different bands should be separated as much as possible and the far end of each radial insulated from supporting wires.
+Radials for different bands should be separated as as resonant 3/4-wave radials on that band.
+Figure 2

 Figure 2 shows a ground plane system that uses four resonant radials for 40 meters, another set of four for 20 meters, and a third set for 10 meters.
 A separate set for 15 meters is not ordinarily required because the 40 meter radials operate as resonant 3/4-wave radials on that band.

-Figure 1
+Figure 2